Happy Wife, Happy Life

 3. What’s the rush?

-Kim has to wear the damn thing the rest of her life, so what’s the big deal with taking a few months to work together and make sure we find the perfect engagement ring?
+Your wife-to-be has to wear the damn thing for the rest of her life, so what’s the big deal with taking a few months to work together and make sure you find the perfect engagement ring?

 Forever A Relatively Recent Fad